This might surprise you, but I don’t see moving meditation as exercise.

 I was never watching the clock.

-Rather, it felt like I was developing my own, unique art form . . . practicing something to later completely forget so I can allow myself total freedom.
+Rather, it felt like I was developing my own, unique art form . . . practicing something to later completely forget so I could allow myself total freedom.

 Now, in the months since I started writing this book, I stopped doing my 15-minute sets every day.